Sanjay-sg/Medical-Image-Data-Analysis-Project/README.md

-## Medical Image Data Analysis Project
+## Kideny Stone Detection Using Deep Learning

 The primary goal of this project is to develop a robust and efficient deep learning model to assist in the automated  kidney Stone Detection.

 ## About